sandialabs/scot/docs/source/scotdocker.rst

 There are two methods for getting started with SCOT.
 Run the SCOT/restart-build-deploy.sh script (will be promopted to enter sudo credentials) and follow the on screen prompts for either:

 1. Easy mode - this mode will pull all necessary docker images from from Dockerhub (preconfigured).
-This is the preferred method if you do are not concerned with the following:
+This is the preferred method if you do are not concerned with any of the below bullet points.
     * Using self-signed certificates for apache
     * Making changes to the underlying SCOT perl source code
     * Configuring the mail service to integrate with you a corporate email account